PreibischLab/STIM/README.md

  * image filtering framework for irregularly-spaced datasets
  * alignment of spatial dataset slides using SIFT, ICP and RANSAC combined with global optimization

-A minimal example for a two-slice Visium dataset is available [here](https://drive.google.com/file/d/1EXtivmBbuJfdvI-XJJWCi5_T-meEzd5g/view?usp=sharing).
+A **great example** dataset is provided by the [SlideSeq paper](https://science.sciencemag.org/content/363/6434/1463.long) and can be downloaded [here](https://portals.broadinstitute.org/single_cell/study/slide-seq-study).

-A great example dataset is provided by the [SlideSeq paper](https://science.sciencemag.org/content/363/6434/1463.long) and can be downloaded from [here](https://portals.broadinstitute.org/single_cell/study/slide-seq-study).
+A **minimal example** of a two-slice Visium dataset is available [here](https://drive.google.com/file/d/1qzzu4LmRukHBvbx_hiN2FOmIladiT7xx/view?usp=sharing).
+We provide an detailed walk-through for this dataset below to get you started.

 ## Contents
 1. [Installation Instructions](#Installation-Instructions)